sachinag/wedding_site/README.md

 wedding_site
 ============
-formed from @macasek before he added a license.  so now it's mine.
+forked from @macasek before he added a license.  so now it's mine.